 A portable nebulizer machine can be a quicker and more accessible treatment method than taking your medication orally.
 And when it comes to respiratory conditions, you want to get relief as soon as possible.

 To find the best portable nebulizer, you want to find a device that is convenient, easy to use, good for both kids and adults, and effective.
 The TruNeb™ is all those things and more.
-You can even try the TruNeb™ risk-free to find out just how effective our small portable nebulizer device is.
+You can even try the TruNeb™ risk-free to find out just how effective our small handheld nebulizer device is.

 Nebulizers transform liquid medicine into a mist that can be easily absorbed by the lungs to deliver medication both quickly and effectively.
 For people struggling with respiratory illnesses, these are some of the most important devices for treatment.
 People who have chronic illnesses often rely on nebulized therapy treatment sessions every day.